 - The staffing plan and available classroom, lab, equipment, supplies, and technology demonstrate administrative support of the development process of the program.

 - The mission and curriculum design of the program are reflective of the community, with courses that align with the agricultural economy of the area.

-The 2018-2019 OTCAS WebAdmit cycle is now open!
-We admit students on a rolling basis and are currently filling seats for our class that begins in January 2020.
+The 2019-2020 OTCAS WebAdmit cycle is now open!
+We admit students on a rolling basis.
 Applicants are encouraged to apply early.
 Reminder: OTCAS conducts an annual maintenance period that occurs from approximately mid-June through mid-July.
 We encourage applicants to complete their application in OTCAS prior to or after the OTCAS maintenance cycle.
 We are incredibly excited about the 100% face-to-face learning opportunities our program offers.
 OT is about doing, and if you are a hands-on learner, this program is for you!
 Apply today!
 Feel free to contact Anne Irish at firstname.lastname@example.org if you have additional questions.

 The Rocky Mountain College Occupational Doctorate Program is one of the first Montana-based occupational therapy doctorate programs in the state of Montana.
 As a post-baccalaureate, entry-level professional doctoral degree, applicants must complete all the requirements for a bachelor’s degree prior to matriculation into the program.
 The total length of the program is 115 credit hours, 3.0 years (nine semesters).
 The curriculum includes two 12-week fieldwork experiences and one 14-week doctoral experience.

 What is Occupational Therapy?

 Occupational therapy practitioners ask What matters to you? not What's the matter with you?